 To conclude

-I hope this has been helpful understanding what an associate photographer is when it comes to your wedding photography needs.
+I hope this has been helpful in understanding what an associate photographer is when it comes to your wedding photography needs.
 A larger team can be a really good thing.
 It frees up the business owner, leading to less chance of burnout.
 It gives you, the client, more options to find the best photographer for your big day.
 The business owner is able to take on more weddings and clients pay less – win-win!

 Hungry for more wedding planning tips?
 I’ve a complete resource of all of my most helpful wedding planning resources at the link below!